 For students admitted prior to AY2015/2016:

-Students need to satisfy one set of Singapore Studies (SS) Module and General Education Module (GEM) requirements only.
+Students need to satisfy one set of Singapore Studies (SS) Course and General Education Course (GEM) requirements only.
 The prevailing rules relating to satisfying the GEM requirements in the different subject groups shall apply.
 In accordance with the existing GEM requirements –

 1. Students taking double degree combinations involving degrees from faculties in Group A (Science and Technology) and Group B (Humanities and Social Sciences) must take one GEM each from the Subject Group A and Subject Group B.